Keysaw/laravel-filament-maintenance/README.md

 }
 ```

-This is because Laravel's default maintenance middleware will redirect to the `/` route, which feels weird.
+This is because Laravel's default maintenance middleware will redirect to the `/` route, which feels weird for the user.
+Of course, you can redirect to any URL you want.

 ## Usage